Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Printable PDF

 The "FY2019 Meeting of Code Administration Managers and Practitioners" was held on September 26, 2019 at Nomura Conference Plaza Nihonbashi (Chuo-ku, Tokyo).
-A total of 125 code administration managers and code practice managers (including proxy attendance) from 72 member companies (as of the date of the meeting) attended the meeting, which was a meaningful gathering with information sharing in Part 1 and group discussions in Part 2 according to the program in Table 1.
+A total of 125 code administration managers and code practice managers (including proxy attendance) from 72 member companies (as of the date of the meeting) attended the meeting, which was a meaningful gathering with information sharing in the first part and group discussions in the second part according to the program in Table 1.
 The following is a summary of the meeting.

 Panoramic view of the venue